gaea-godot/gaea-docs/docs/2.0/tutorials/anatomy-of-a-graph.md

 ![A screenshot highlighting the input and output slots of nodes](/../assets/tutorials/anatomy-of-a-graph/slots.png)

 Gaea nodes have input and output slots.
-On the left side of the node, we have the input ones, and on the right, the output ones.
-Input slots for arguments (such as in the SimplexSmooth2D node, allow for overriding the values set in the node interface, but are optional).
+They're located on the left and right sides of the nodes, respectively.
+Input slots for arguments (such as in the SimplexSmooth2D node, see `frequency`, `lacunarity` & `octaves`), allow for overriding the values set in the node interface, but are **optional**.

 This is how you'll connect nodes to each other.
+Click and drag on a slot to create a wire, then connect that to another slot of the same type.

 ### Slot Types
 Slot types are differentiated by their colors: